 Departmental Postgraduate Induction

-The Departmental welcome and induction will be on Tuesday 3 October 2017, 1-2 in H0.60 for all PG students, followed by a party, also in H0.60.
+The Departmental welcome and induction for all postgraduates will be on Tuesday 1st October 2019, 1-2 in H0.60, followed by a party, also in H0.60.

 The Department provides a full induction into subject-specific research methods and techniques to all research students in the course of their first year.
 The programme below also incorporates the sessions provided by CADRE, which are compulsory for all new PhD students.